Butter Price Trend and Forecast

 Amidst the rising inflation and constant supply disruptions in the dairy and allied sectors, the commodity’s price in the USA reached a multi-year high in June 2022.
 The US dairy farmers and butter processors are struggling to maintain a stable supply due to the high feed cost, raw materials, and labor shortage.
 Hence, due to subdued production and tight inventories, the prices averaged a whopping 6008 USD/MT for the April-June quarter.

-US butter has a better competitive advantage in the global market and often influences its price trends worldwide.
+US butter has a better competitive advantage in the global market and often influences its price trend worldwide.
 The US exported more butter than any other butter-producing nation, which strained the already constricted domestic supply, toppling the US butter ledger.

 Owing to the higher butter prices, domestic consumers are switching to readily available substitutes like margarine and vegetable oils as inflation has already muted their spending power.
 As a result, there is high speculation that a downward trend will be seen in the prices of the commodity for the upcoming quarter 3.